qadeem-qureshi/artfair/README.md

 `full-dev` : run dev scripts for client, common, and server

-`full-start` : build the client bundle and starts the server
+`full-start` : build the client bundle and start the server

 `full-clean` : delete build artifacts for client, common, and server